pslowak/vienna-transport-ha/README.md

 ## Setup

-1. Make sure you have the [RESTful Integration](https://www.home-assistant.io/integrations/rest/) is enabled.
+1. Make sure you have the [RESTful Integration](https://www.home-assistant.io/integrations/rest/) enabled.
 2. Add a  REST sensor for each stop in your `configuration.yaml`:

 ```yaml